MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **Overview**

-The Overview Page will have rollout information representing currentupdates.
-Update Progress chart displays devices in the current channel that have been updated to the latest version available and haven't yet started the update.
-Admin can view all devices that are part of Current Channel profiles by selecting *View all devices*.
+The overview page will have rollout information representing current updates.
+Update progress chart displays devices in the Current Channel that have been updated to the latest version available and haven't yet started the update.
+Admins can view all devices that are part of Current Channel profiles by selecting **View all devices**.
 For more information, see [Cloud Updates - Overview of Current Channel Profile](https://www.youtube.com/watch?v=wwguIOw788I)

 **Settings**

 To make sure that your users apply updates to Microsoft 365 Apps in Current Channel, you can configure an update deadline.
-The deadline specifies how long an update can be available on a device before the updates must be applied.
-If the updates aren't applied by the deadline, all Microsoft 365 apps are automatically closed and the updates are applied.
+The update deadline specifies how long an update can be available on a device before the updates must be applied.
+If the updates aren't applied by the deadline, all Microsoft 365 Apps are automatically closed, and the updates are applied.

 Users are given notifications leading up to the deadline when a deadline is set.
 For more information about user notifications, see [Notifications your users see when you set an update deadline](/deployoffice/updates/end-user-update-notifications-microsoft-365-apps#notifications-your-users-see-when-you-set-an-update-deadline-for-microsoft-365-apps).